alves-nickolas/alves-nickolas/README.md

 ## Níck

 Hello, there!
-I am Níckolas de Aguiar Alves (he/him), a theoretical physicist.
-I am a PhD student at the Federal University of ABC.
-I work in the interface between quantum mechanics and gravitation.
-My interests are focused on general relativity, quantum field theory in curved spacetime, and general aspects of quantum gravity.
+I am Níckolas de Aguiar Alves, or Níck for short.
+My pronouns are he/him.
+I am a PhD candidate at the Federal University of ABC, Brazil.
+I work on many aspects of gravitation, with a particular taste for its interface with quantum mechanics.
+Most of my current work centers on understanding the infrared behavior of gravity.
+More generally, my research interests span quantum field theory, general relativity, and quantum aspects of gravitation.

-A lot of information about me and my work is available on [my website](https://alves-nickolas.github.io/).
-Across the remaining repositories in my GitHub you will be able to find a few parallel works.
+A lot of information about me and my work is available on [my website](https://aguiaralves.com/).
+Across the remaining repositories in my GitHub, you will find a few parallel works.
 Most of them are LaTeX templates I wrote for personal use and chose to make available.

 <!--
 **alves-nickolas/alves-nickolas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.